tensorflow/tfjs-node/README.md

 After that operation completes, re-run `yarn add` or `npm install` for the `@tensorflow/tfjs-node` package.

-You only need to include `@tensorflow/tfjs-node` or `@tensorflow/tfjs-node-gpu` in the package.json file, since it ships with `@tensorflow/tfjs` already.
+You only need to include `@tensorflow/tfjs-node` or `@tensorflow/tfjs-node-gpu` in the package.json file, since those packages ship with `@tensorflow/tfjs` already.

 ## Using the binding